SMooreSwe/hackdayBackend/README.md

 The project includes a working system for account creation, user login and saving data to user profiles.

+## Teck Stack
+This project was built using:
+- React (using Create React App - see frontend repo - TechInterviewHelper)
+- Express
+- MongoDB

 ## Areas for Improvement

 Given the time-limit, there are areas that I would like to improve upon.
 These are: